warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         inside the SMTP.IPPROP.TAB file.
 This flag works only for SMTP filters.

+    timeo
+        sets the timeout value for this filter execution

     Each argument can be a macro also (see [MACRO SUBSTITUTION]):

     FROM